-To complete the FAFSA you will have to know who are your contributors so you can invite them to the form.
+To complete the FAFSA, you will have to know who your contributors are so you can invite them to the form.
 A contributor refers to anyone (you, your spouse, your biological or adoptive parent, or your parent's spouse) who is required to provide information on your FAFSA.
 Use the chart below to identify your contributors.